Blake, Cassels & Graydon: History

+In 1881, Edward Blake ceased to be a participating partner, but continued to receive some revenue.
+Following his retirement as Liberal Party leader, he became a sought after counsel for high profile appeals to the Judicial Committee of the Privy Council in London.
+He left the firm formally when he was elected to the British House of Commons as an Irish nationalist in 1892, though the firm kept his name to this day.

+In 1882, the firm was renamed Blake, Kerr, Lash & Cassels, with the addition of Zebulon Aiton Lash, who first became Deputy Minister of Justice in 1876 during Edward Blake’s tenure as Justice Minister and served in that role until this time.

-In 1882, Zebulon Aiton Lash joined Blakes and began building a corporate law practice.
-By 1885, with 15 lawyers, Blakes was among the largest corporate law firms in the young Canadian Confederation.
+In 1885, the firm became Blake, Lash, Cassels & Holman.
+With 15 lawyers, Blakes was among the largest corporate law firms in the young Canadian Confederation.

+In 1888, the firm became Blake, Lash & Cassels.
+Those names remained with the firm till 1942, decades after the passing of their original namesake Edward Blake, Samuel Hume Blake, Zebulon Aiton Lash and Walter Cassels.

 In 1894, Clara Brett Martin articled at Blakes.
 She was called to the bar in 1897, becoming the first woman lawyer in Ontario and the British Empire.

 In 1953, the firm's name was changed to Blake, Cassels & Graydon.

 In 1998, the firm opened an office in Beijing.

 In 2003, Blakes created the Daily Bread Toronto Law Firm Challenge, which engages a number of Toronto law firms to raise money for the Daily Bread Food Bank.

 In 2012, Blakes donated C$383,000 to the Fondation du Centre hospitalier de l'Université de Montréal (CHUM) and the McGill University Health Centre Foundation's (MUHC) joint corporate campaign to raise funds for university hospitals.

 In 2013, Blakes assisted the 160 Girls project, an initiative promoted by non-profit organization The Equality Effect, achieve a landmark victory where Kenyan law enforcement officials were ordered to investigate and prosecute crimes of sexual violence.

 In 2017, Blakes launched Nitro powered by Blakes, a program that provides access to legal services for emerging technology companies.